A colleague asked me recently how I got to be an admin of our Jira at work.

 So, how did I manage to get into this “admin clique” while my colleague isn’t able to?

 Over the past few years, I’ve managed to consistently become an admin of systems that I care about.
 Partly, this was because I joined the company early - but then most other early employees aren’t currently admins.
 Other early employees that were admins for various reasons: they either were part of the selection team for the system, or they asked for it before we had clear policies set, or someone made them an admin by mistake in those early days.
 Eventually, most lost their admin privileges when we started cleaning up our act as a company.

 I thought back and compiled this eight-point plan to become and remain an admin of a system at your work:

-- No one remembers why you’re admin, but you’re setting the rules now so no one can dispute it.
+No one remembers why you’re an admin, but you’re setting the rules now so no one can dispute it.
 Victory!

 This sounds like an evil plan for world domination so make sure to remember:

-- You’re doing this because you care, not because you want control.
-If you just want control, start your own company.
+You’re doing this because you care, not because you want control.

 Leave the system better than you found it: more convenient for users, more secure, and easier to maintain.